mOctave/blended-ships/README.md

 The Grackle name and splice was suggested by Banana Scone.
 The Rawalpindi splice was suggested by Zoura (Avian Geneticist).
 The Star General splice was suggested by Ebreus.
+The Ant splice was inspired by Zoura (Avian Geneticist).